AverageGHenjoyer/Project-R/README.md

 4. Presses F5 button until the coulor is desired
 5. Turn off upon detecting wanted color

-#Might require some .dll files (will check and update)
+#Might require some .dll files (will check and update so it doesn't)